Amit97-ops/PetAdoptionPrediction/README.md

+Note: Do not forget to unzip sentiment data

 Code explanation:
 	If you want to create a new model, use training_model.py If you want to continue training an existing model, use refine_model.py.
 Be sure to save the model with a different name.